jiptool/jip/README.rst

     </project>

-And in your setup.py, use the jip setup wrapper instead of the one provided by setuptools or distutils
+And in your setup.py, use the jip setup wrapper instead of the one provided by setuptools or distutils.
+You can add keyword argument ``pom`` to specify a custom pom file name.

 ::